It’s part of your life. Make it part of your legacy.

 - Yearly invites to the WKMS Grand Supper Club celebration.

-- Special invitations to Live Lunches and other WKMS studio events.
+- Special invitations to other WKMS studio events.

 Learn more about how to leave your legacy on our planned giving page.